 The good news is that we can adapt to managing at higher temperatures pretty quickly, so runners don’t have to think about it until they start tapering for an event.

 Here are a few options:

-Heat Chamber If you don’t mind splashing a little, heat chambers are the gold standard for heat training as you can control all variables (temp, kit, pace etc) and therefore simulate the race environment.
-To optimize the adaptation, it is recommended to do heat acclimation every day for a minimum of five days but up to 10-14 days before you line up on the start line.
+If you don’t mind splashing a little cash, heat chambers are the gold standard for heat training as you can control all variables (temperature, kit, pace etc) and therefore simulate the race environment.
+To optimise the adaptation, it is recommended to do heat acclimation every day for a minimum of five days, but up to 10-14 days before you line up on the start line.
 These sessions should last between 60 and 90 minutes.

-Layers To simulate heat run with a few extra layers of clothing.
-Aim for about five to ten sessions over a period of two weeks preceding a race.
+To simulate heat, you could run with a few extra layers of clothing.
+Aim for about five to ten sessions over a period of two weeks preceeding a race.
 This is a very basic DIY approach that may work if outdoor temperatures are high enough.
 When starting out, you should reduce your intensity slightly for the first few sessions to avoid any negative heat-related effects.

 Why it’s worth it

-Sweat Rate By spending a little time adapting pre-race your sweat rate increases and you begin to sweat faster.
-This means that more sweat can evaporate and you can cool down better.
+By spending a little time adapting pre-race, your sweat rate increases and you begin to sweat faster.
+This means that more sweat can evaporate and you can cool down more efficiently.
 In addition, the body adapts to lose less sodium which helps to maintain the correct salt balances (meaning you are less prone to heat stress during the race).

-Perceived Exertion Aside from becoming better equipped to function when the sun comes out, there are noted performance benefits of heat acclimation that go beyond being ready to survive in the extremes.
+Aside from becoming better equipped to function when the sun comes out, there are noted performance benefits of heat acclimation that go beyond being ready to survive in the extremes.
 Not only does heat acclimation benefit you when it comes to hot runs and races, but research shows that it aids performance in cooler temperatures as well.
-Essentially heat acclimation should make the hard efforts several percentage points easier and can boost runners VO2 max.
+Essentially, heat acclimation should make the hard efforts several percentage points easier and can boost VO2 max.